keremburakyilmaz/website-fingerprinting/README.md

 })();
 ```

 - This code snippet uses WebGL to extract device-specific attributes by creating a 3D rendering context and querying low-level graphics parameters.
-It attempts to retrieve unmasked vendor and renderer strings (via the WEBGL_debug_renderer_info extension), which reflect the GPU model and driver, and also examines shader precision formats, which may subtly differ across devices.
+It reflects the GPU model and driver, and also examines shader precision formats, which may differ across devices.
 According to the Browserscan article [13], these values encode small but measurable variations in hardware and driver implementations (GPU quirks, rounding, pipeline optimizations) that are difficult to mask.

-- Because WebGL operates deeper in the graphics stack than basic canvas, it tends to offer higher discrimination power.
+- Because WebGL operates deeper in the graphics stack than basic canvas, it offers higher differentiation.
 Two systems that look similar at the 2D rendering level may diverge more when executing 3D and shader tasks.

-- Unlike canvas fingerprinting, which focuses on 2D drawing distortions, WebGL fingerprinting uses the 3D pipeline, making it harder for typical browser defenses to fully neutralize without disabling advanced graphics capabilities like hardware acceleration in browsers.
+- Unlike canvas fingerprinting, which focuses on 2D drawing, WebGL fingerprinting uses the 3D rendering, making it harder for typical browser defenses to fully block without disabling advanced graphics capabilities like hardware acceleration in browsers.

 ##### 2.1.1.3 Audio fingerprint[12]: